mehrvarz/tremote_plugin/README.md

 }
 ```

-Action() needs to return as quickly as possible.
+Action() should return as quickly as possible.
 Long running operations must take place in dedicated goroutines.

 Action() method arguments: